RasaHQ/rasa/docs/scheduling.rst

 To schedule an action for later execution, there is a special event called ``ReminderScheduled``.
 Let's make our example a bit more specific:
-We want a confirmation to book a restaurant table - without it the reservation won't be made.
+We want a confirmation to book a restaurant table - without it the reservation won't be made:

 .. code-block:: md
     :linenos: